 Visit a traditional acetaia where you’ll have the chance to taste the locally produced aceto balsamico (balsamic vinegar).
 Join the local tradition and try the vinegar atop a variety of foods – strawberries and fresh fruit of all kinds, boiled eggs, desserts like panna cotta, even gelato!
 You will be amazed by the delicious taste!

-Ferrari Museum in Maranello, linked to the famous Ferrari factory founded in 1947, hosts an exhibition of Gt, F1and sport-race Ferrari cars, sport trophies, pictures, videos and other souvenirs of the history of Ferrari.
+The Ferrari Museum in Maranello, linked to the famous Ferrari factory built in 1947, hosts an exhibition of Gt, F1and sport-race Ferrari cars, sport trophies, pictures, videos, and other souvenirs of the history of Ferrari.
 In the same region you can also enjoy the glamour of Lamborghini and Maserati – a true car-lover’s visit!

 It is the seventh most populous city in Italy and the largest city in Emilia Romagna.
 The first settlements date back to at least 1000 BC.
-The city has been an urban center, first under the Etruscans and the Celts, then under the Romans and after as a free municipality.
-Home of the oldest University in the World, founded in 1088, Bologna hosts thousands of students who enrich the social and cultural life of the city.
+The city is an urban center, first under the Etruscans and the Celts, then under the Romans and after as a free municipality.
+Home of the oldest university in the world, founded in 1088, Bologna hosts thousands of students who enrich the social and cultural life of the city.
 Famous for its towers and lengthy porticoes, Bologna has a well-preserved, beautiful historical center (one of the largest in Italy).